Summary of This Privacy Notice

-You will also provide us with personal data when you correspond with us, and if you provide us with any feedback.
+You will also provide us with personal data when you correspond with us or if you provide us with any feedback.

 b) Personal data we collect automatically

-We collect your technical and usage data, as described above, as you use our site.
-Some of this data is collected using cookies, beacons and similar technologies.
+We collect your technical and usage data, as described above, as you use our sites.
+Some of this data is collected using cookies, beacons, and similar technologies.

 c) Personal data we collect from third parties